jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 * By default, overlays automatically follow the offets of the main weapon layer, meaning `A_OverlayOffset`'s offsets will be added on top of PSP_Weapon's offsets.
 This also means that by default `A_WeaponOffset` will not only move the main layer, but also all overlays.
 This behavior can be changed by setting `PSPF_AddWeapon` flag to false by calling `A_OverlayFlags` on the relevant layer.

-* Note that the base offsets of the PSP_Weapon layer of a ready-to-fire weapon is not (0, 0) but (0, 32).
+* Note that the base offsets of the PSP_Weapon layer of a ready-to-fire weapon is not (0, 0) but (0, WEAPONTOP) (where `WEAPONTOP` is equal to 32).
 The first number is horizontal offset (from left to right), while the second one is vertical offset (from top to bottom—i.e. positive numbers will move it further *down*).
 Don't ask why the numbers work like that, it's some kind of a legacy decision.
 What's important is that PSP_Weapon's base offsets are (0, 32), but since overlays are attached on top of the main layer by default, their offsets are (0, 0).
-If you set `PSPF_AddWeapon` flag of an overlay to `false`, the sprite will be immediately moved up 32 pixels, since it'll become detached from the weapon.
-If you want to line it up with PSP_Weapon at that point, you'll have to call `A_OverlayOffset(<layer>, 0, 32)` first.
+If you set `PSPF_AddWeapon` flag of an overlay to `false`, the sprite will be immediately moved up `WEAPONTOP` (32) pixels, since it'll become detached from the weapon.
+If you want to line it up with PSP_Weapon at that point, you'll have to call `A_OverlayOffset(<layer>, 0, WEAPONTOP)` first.

 * Another thing to keep in mind is that PSP_Weapon layer will also bob while the weapon is calling `A_WeaponReady` and the player is moving.
 Overlays will follow the same bob by default (this can be changed by setting `PSPF_AddBob` flag to false).
 Bob and offsets are separate and unrelated values.